aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/optional/gitops.md

 # GitOps Support (Optional)
 EKS Anywhere can create clusters that supports GitOps configuration management with Flux.
-In order to add GitOps support, you need to configure your cluster by updating the configuration file before creating the cluster.
+In order to add GitOps support, you need to configure your cluster by specifying the configuration file with `gitOpsRef` field when creating or upgrading the cluster.
 We currently support two types of configurations: `FluxConfig` and `GitOpsConfig`.

 ## Flux Configuration